Leona-LYT/WGR/README.md

 # Wasserstein Generative Regression
-Code for the paper "Wasserstein Generative Regression"
+The repository contains the code for the paper "Wasserstein Generative Regression"

 ## 📦 Python Module Versions
 Our current implementation depends on the following Python packages: